daniel-rusu/pods4k/immutable-arrays/README.md

 slower than immutable arrays.
 See the `Performance Impacts` section in [Memory Layout](#memory-layout) for details.

-Even when operating on generic types, read-only lists have an extra layer of indirection since method calls such as getting an element, are routed through the `ArrayList` class whereas getting an element from an immutable arrays accesses the array elements directly.
+Even when operating on generic types, read-only lists have an extra layer of indirection since method calls such as getting an element, are routed through the `ArrayList` class whereas getting an element from an immutable array accesses the array element directly.
+This is because immutable arrays are a zero-cost abstraction that gets eliminated at compile time.

 </details>